Dudejoe870/godot-openmpt/README.md

 ### Requirements

-You will need `cmake`, either the `gcc` toolchain or the `clang`/`llvm` toolchain.
+You will need `cmake`, either the `gcc` toolchain or the `clang`/`llvm` toolchain (this is actually relatively untested as of the latest buildsystem changes, so it may or may not work with Clang anymore).
 Also recommended is `ninja-build` for the build system.

-### godot-cpp

-Open the `godot-cpp` subdirectory in a terminal, run `cmake . -B build`.
-If you are using ninja add `-G Ninja`, also if you wish to build for debug / the editor add `-DCMAKE_BUILD_TYPE=Debug`
-(If you want both Debug and Release you will have to do these instructions two times, one with the Debug flag, and one without).

-`cd build`, then run your build system.
-In this case, `ninja`.

-Copy the `.a` file(s) from the `bin` directory of the `build` subdirectory to a new `bin` directory at the root of the `godot-cpp` directory.

-Also copy the `gen` directory to the root of the `godot-cpp` directory.

 ### The Addon

-Now change to the root repository directory.
-Run cmake just like before, in this case `cmake . -B build -G Ninja -DCMAKE_BUILD_TYPE=Debug`, then `cd build && ninja`.
+Run CMake in the root repository directory, in this case `cmake . -B build -G Ninja -DCMAKE_BUILD_TYPE=<INSERT EITHER Release OR Debug HERE>`, then `cd build && ninja`.

 After this is done you will have a `.so` file(s) in the `bin` directory of the addon folder.